Brett Angell

 Brett Ashley Mark Angell (born 20 August 1968) is an English football manager and former professional footballer.

 As a player, he was striker and although notably spending time in the Premier League with Everton and Sunderland, he spent the rest of his career in the Football League with lengthy spells at Stockport County, Southend United and Walsall.
 He also played professionally for Portsmouth, Cheltenham Town, Derby County, Sheffield United, West Bromwich Albion, Notts County, Preston North End, Rushden & Diamonds, Port Vale and Queens Park Rangers.
-He retired in 2003 having scored 200 goals in 540 games, in all competitions.
-With Southend he was promoted out of the Third Division 1990–91, and was also named on the PFA Team of the Year.
-He won promotion out of the Second Division with Stockport County, and was later inducted into the club's Hall of Fame.
-He topped the Second Division with Preston North End in 1999–2000, and won his fourth promotion with Walsall after winning the Second Division play-off final in 2001.
+He retired in 2003 after scoring 200 goals in 540 games in all competitions.
+With Southend, he was promoted out of the Third Division 1990–91, and was also named on the PFA Team of the Year.
+He won promotion out of the Second Division with Stockport County and was later inducted into the club's Hall of Fame.
+He topped the Second Division with Preston North End in 1999–2000.
+He won his fourth promotion with Walsall after winning the Second Division play-off final in 2001.
 He was also listed in the 2006 book Cheltenham Town Football Club 50 Greats.

-Following on from retirement, Angell moved into coaching where he worked in the youth academies of both Bolton Wanderers and Portsmouth.
-He was appointed head coach New Zealand side Hawke's Bay United in September 2014.
+Following retirement, Angell moved into coaching, where he worked in the youth academies of both Bolton Wanderers and Portsmouth.
+He was appointed head coach of the New Zealand side Hawke's Bay United in September 2014.